Diffusion and operator entanglement spreading: Introduction

-\paragraph*{Introduction.--} Understanding the mechanism of operator spreading in quantum many-body systems poses several intriguing challenges.
-Given an initially local-in-space operator ${\mathcal O}$, its dynamics under a many-body Hamiltonian $H$ in Heisenberg picture is ${\mathcal O}(t)=e^{i H t}{\mathcal O}e^{-iH t}$.
+Understanding operator spreading in quantum many-body systems poses several intriguing challenges.
+Given an initially local-in-space operator ${\mathcal O}$, its dynamics under a many-body Hamiltonian $H$ is ${\mathcal O}(t)=e^{i H t}{\mathcal O}e^{-iH t}$.
 The support of the operator increases with time, and the initially local information spreads within an emerging lightcone.
 The most urging question is as to whether a generic local operator admits an efficient representation as a Matrix Product Operator~\cite{zwolak-2004,verstraete-2004,hastings-2006,prosen-2007,znidaric-2008,molnar-2015} (MPO).
-An affirmative answer would suggest that it is possible to simulate operator spreading with classical computers, with tremendous implications for Noisy Intermediate-Scale~\cite{preskill-2018} Quantum (NISQ) computing technologies.
-A figure of merit for the MPO-simulability is the so-called {\it Operator Space Entanglement Entropy} (OSEE), which is the entanglement entropy in the space of operator.
+An affirmative answer would suggest that it is possible to simulate operator spreading with classical computers, with tremendous implications for Noisy Intermediate-Scale Quantum~\cite{preskill-2018} (NISQ) computing technologies.
+A figure of merit for the MPO-simulability is the so-called {\it Operator Space Entanglement Entropy} (OSEE), which is the entanglement entropy in operator space.